Domain name policy for .no

 10.1 The domain name is independent of the registrar or other service providers, and the domain name holder may freely change registrar or service provider without changing domain name at the same time.
 The holder may choose to ask the registrar to link an authentication code on the domain.
 This code must then be stated if the registrar is to be changed.

-10.2 If the domain name holder wants to change registrar, the present registrar is obliged to give the holder the authentication code within 5 work days.
+10.2 If the domain name holder wants to change registrar, the present registrar is obliged to give the holder the authentication code, free of charge, within 5 work days.

 10.3 Norid will send a confirmation that the change has been carried out to both the registrars (the former registrar and the new registrar), and also confirm by email to the domain name holder.